 7: Prime, seven days, colors, heavens, tones, spectrum.
 Completion as pattern, cycle closed.

-First fully electronic general-purpose computer: ENIAC, 1945, 30 tons, filled a room, 5,000 additions per second, a fraction of a modern smartphone’s power.
+First fully electronic general-purpose computer: ENIAC, 1945, 30 tons, 5,000 additions per second, a fraction of a modern smartphone’s power.

 First computer in Denmark: DASK, 1957, 3.5 tons, developed by Regnecentralen, based on Sweden’s BESK design, enhanced with core memory and index registers, ALGOL programs, built into a villa in Valby, Copenhagen.